IsraelVow/NHIS-Claims-Managements-System-With-Access-Database/README.md

 5. Create a pull request.

 Please adhere to the project's coding guidelines and maintain a clean commit history.

+## Future Enhancements and Potential Upgrades

+As the NHIS Claims Management System continues to evolve, several future enhancements and potential upgrades are being considered to further improve its capabilities and benefits for various stakeholders, including users, developers, contributors, healthcare providers, the National Health Insurance Scheme (NHIS), and Health Maintenance Organizations (HMOs).

+Here are some of the possible future enhancements and features:

+1. **Cloud-Based Database Integration:**
+   - Explore the possibility of integrating a cloud-based database, making the connection seamless for both backend contributors and front-end users.
+This would enhance data accessibility, security, and collaboration.

+2. **Productization of the Application:**
+   - Transform the NHIS Claims Management System into a standalone product, packaging the program as an executable (exe) file with an integrated database.
+Healthcare providers could purchase and use this solution, simplifying implementation.

+3. **Streamlined Pre-Entry Form:**
+   - Enhance the concept of using pre-entry forms to send claims details to respective HMO forms.
+This could involve refining the user interface and workflow to make the process more efficient and user-friendly.

+4. **Advanced User Interface Design:**
+   - Investigate the possibility of adopting more advanced technologies for designing user interfaces.
+This could reduce the complexity of incorporating HMO-specific forms into the program while maintaining the automated rate calculations and accurate total amounts during data entry.

+5. **NHIS Adoption and Nationwide Integration:**
+   - Explore the potential for collaborating with the National Health Insurance Scheme to adopt the NHIS Claims Management System as a prerequisite for all healthcare providers nationwide.
+Such integration could lead to a unified system where health insurance activities can be accurately billed following the tariffs of respective HMOs, promoting consistency and efficiency in healthcare administration.

+These future enhancements represent exciting possibilities for the NHIS Claims Management System, and they align with the goal of continually improving the system to better serve the needs of the healthcare industry and its stakeholders.

 ## License
 This project is licensed under the [MIT License](LICENSE).